jsteigelman/tiptop/README.md

-# Pre-work - *TipTop*
+*TipTop*

-**TipTop** is a tip calculator application for iOS.
+**TipTop** is a tip calculator app that makes calculating tips quick and easy!

-Submitted by: **Joey Steigelman**

-Time spent: **8** hours spent in total
+Simply enter the bill amount to instantly see the calculated tip and the total cost including tip.
+You can also conveniently split the bill amongst friends!

+Features:
+- Adjustable tip percentage
+- Simple and intuitive user interface
+- Large fonts for clear legibility
+- Bill splitting amongst any number of guests

 ## User Stories

 The following **required** functionality is complete:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+- [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

-The following **optional** features are implemented:

-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

 - [X] Improved design with background illustration, color scheme, and organized layout
 - [X] Improved UI with gesture recognizer that dismisses decimal keyboard when user taps outside of text field
 - [X] Implemented responsive design that maintains UI design across devices (e.g. the background illustration always ends at the vertical center of the "split" card)